bkutasi/r-jellycli/README.md

 - **Library Browsing**: Browse your Jellyfin media libraries, folders, and collections
 - **Audio Playback**: Stream and play audio content using ALSA
 - **Configuration Management**: Save your server URL, credentials, and playback preferences
+- **Network Discovery**: Uses SSDP broadcasting to announce its presence on the network.
+- **Remote Control (WIP)**: Includes session management and WebSocket support intended for remote control via other Jellyfin clients (currently under development and not fully functional).

 ## Requirements